xmos/fwk_core/modules/multitile_support/README.md

 Starting a multi-tile application on an XCore device requires that an entry point be defined for each tile.
-These entry points replace the C standard main() entry point.
+These entry points replace the C standard main() entry point and are defined in tile_map.xc.
 In order to make communication possible between the tiles of an XCore device, the multi-tile entry points provide an XCore channel between each pair of tiles used.

+A set of weak implementations is provided for inclusion in your project by adding tile_map_defaults.c to your build sources.
+This allows the application code for on tile to be compiled and tested without adding code for other tiles.

 ### Standard two tile configuration (e.g. XCore.ai)